Link: Apply now for the Hilton Honors American Express Aspire Card

 - Hilton Honors Diamond status when you spend $40,000 on the card in a calendar year

-- A weekend night reward when you spend $15,000 on the card in a calendar year
+- A free night reward when you spend $15,000 on the card in a calendar year

 Many people are put off by a $450 annual fee card, so for those people, this is perhaps a more manageable option.